erans99/GutReferenceSet/README.md

 if trying the Demo - correct the index of GutReferenceSet/Demo/full_metadata.csv to the full path of your system

+Run and tested on:
+python 3.7.4 on CentOS Linux 7.9

 Creating a new reference set: